thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 - Unit 6: Linear Models (multiple predictors).
 Linear models, except more than 1 predictor.
 Under/Overfitting, model/variable selection, and visualizing high dimensional models.
   - Guess at length: 3 hours notes, 3 hours for exercises, and 4 hours for the project.
 10 total hours

 - Unit 7: Fitting Curves.
-Polynomial regression, b splines, and Gaussian Processes.
+Polynomial regression, b splines, and Gaussian Processes (GP).
 Also: how all those relate on a continuum, and discussion on where Neural Networks lie on that continuum.
   - Guess at length: 3 hours notes, 1 hour for exercises, and 4 hours for the project.
 8 total hours

 - Unit 8: Bayesian Additive Regression Trees (BART).
 A bayesianification of random forests.
 I cover probabilistic decison trees, explain random forests conceptually, and then jump into practical examples
   - Guess at length: 8 hours total

-- [Not ready] Unit 9: Neural Networks.
-Really three units: neural network from scratch in python, neural network built with PyTorch, and playing with a baby Large Language model.
-I'd like to cover how dropout, CNN, and transformers can be thought of as priors on a nerual network, but I might not be able to fit it in.
+- Unit 9: Neural Networks (NNs).
+How to use pytorch to build a basic feed forward neural network.
+Light discussion on the relationship to GPs and the bayesian interpretation of NNs.

 - [Not ready] Unit i: Causal Inference and GLMs.
 This is a stand alone unit I'm planning on writing in the future.
 This will provide the bare minimum information needed to produce a causal bayesian model.

 - [Not ready] Unit 10: Convolution and Transformer Neural Networks.
 Someday I'll write this.